exratione/s3-object-streams/README.md

 This works in the same way as the `S3ListObjectStream`, but under the hood it splits up the bucket by common prefixes and then lists objects under each common prefix concurrently.
-This is usually much faster, provided the keys in the bucket have decent number of common prefixes.
+This is usually much faster, provided the keys in the bucket have a decent number of common prefixes.

 ```js
 var AWS = require('aws-sdk');